Jess Fishlock: Personal life, other work, and endorsements

 Fishlock has stated she knew she was a lesbian at the age of 12, and was bullied at school for her sexuality.

 Fishlock has been featured in a column for BBC Sport since 2013.
 She gave an interview in October 2015, during which she described her struggles as a high-profile gay athlete.
 Demanding greater "respect", she railed against social media homophobia and threw her weight behind the work of Athlete Ally.

 Fishlock appeared in an advertisement for Adidas in 2016 along with Becky Sauerbrunn.
 She had an endorsement deal with natural sports beverage company, Golazo, Inc. prior to the company folding.

 In the 2018 Birthday Honours, Fishlock was appointed a Member of the Order of the British Empire (MBE) "for services to women's football and the LGBT community."
 Fishlock officially received her MBE from The Prince of Wales in a ceremony at Buckingham Palace in December 2018.
 In December 2020, she was named to the Stonewall Sports Champion Team.

 In October 2022, she and fellow Seattle Reign FC player Tziarra King announced their engagement.
 On 12 December 2023, they married in Wales.

+On 31 December 2025 she was the mystery runner in the annual Nos Galan road race in Mountain Ash, Rhondda Cynon Taf.

+Fishlock is an ambassador for the 2027 EuroGames scheduled to be held in Cardiff, with Fishlock saying of her involvement "It feels right to be part of this.
+It feels relevant to who I am as a human being, and to create awareness of these athletes and their lives.
+And enjoyment is key to this as well - I want to be on the side which is celebrating these athletes."